Business Risk Factors

 Aiming for sustainable growth by flexibly changing its business structure responsive to social change, the Group has been continuously engaged in market research, R&D activities, and investment to develop new businesses.
+In our medium-term business plan for the three-year period starting in FY2021, we will work on creating new businesses with the aim of transforming our business portfolio.
 However, due to many uncertain factors in new businesses, there are possibilities of changes in market environments beyond our expectations, misreading of market needs, delays in research and development, emergence of leading alternative technologies, or failure in generating synergies expected from collaborations with partner companies in each new business.
 Launch of a new business may be impaired due to such various factors, and recovery of amounts invested may be delayed or impossible.

 Potential impact of currency fluctuation on business performance

 Overseas sales account for approximately 90% of consolidated net sales and as such, the business performance of the Group is affected by foreign currency exchange rate fluctuations.